 High resolution satellite imagery and GIS (Geographic Information Systems) data allows analysts to identify hot spots, along with other trends and patterns for crime mapping.

-GIS (geographic information systems) and data mapping applications for crime mapping has become a necessary tool in law enforcement agencies worldwide, probably one of the most valuable tools available.
+GIS maps and data mapping applications for crime mapping has become a necessary tool in law enforcement agencies worldwide, probably one of the most valuable tools available.
 Crime mapping is a key component of crime analysis.

 Satellite images can display important information about criminal activities happening around the nation and around our world.
-The added functionality of satellite imagery and GIS in computer mapping has increased the capabilities of crime fighting due to the efficiency and speed of the analysis.
+The added functionality of satellite imagery and GIS maps has increased the capabilities of crime fighting due to the efficiency and speed of the analysis.

-Example of GIS Mapping in an Urban Area
+Example of GIS Map in an Urban Area

 QuickBird (0.6m) Satellite Image